alexmyczko/internet/README.md

 So why we create tools to setup your own DNS server?
 Map your network?
 Because the given DNS servers are unreliable.
 Because there is no network documentation.
 Because...

+# Really fast.
+So where to start, how to get an overview? <TBD>.
+Once it works quite good and is fast, the plan is to also make appealing visualisations of it, and then have it via https://github.com/alexmyczko/ruptime

 # A bit about security
 "secure by default is only good for good press - that way clueless users get 'secure' install.
 It's the admin that makes system secure, not having closed everything